Where it is now |

 fly into would be Toulouse or Montpellier for usual type flights (e.g.

-Lufthansa, KLM, BA, Air France) though easyjet fly from Orly in Paris to
+Lufthansa, KLM, BA, Air France) or Barcelona with Singapore Airlines or Emirates.
+Easyjet fly from Orly in Paris to

 Toulouse, & Gatwick London to Toulouse.
 Or Carcassonne for Ryanair from

-Stansted in London & the Midlands & also from Dublin.
+Stansted in London & the Midlands & also from Dublin & other cities.
 Car rentals agencies are in the

 three of those airports - is usually easy to deal with any of the